-In [BND1] the authors fix this anomaly by slightly changing the space of KTGs and adding some extra combinatorics ("dots" on the edges), and construct a homomorphic expansion for this new space by a slight adjustment of Z^{old} .
-Here we are going to use a similar but different adjustment of the space of trivalent 1- and 2-tangles, namely breaking the symmetry of the vertices and restricting the domain of unzip.
-C^{old} and C^{old} are the symmetry of the In this model, denoted by C^{old} for "signed KTGs", each vertex has a distinguished edge
+In [BND] the authors fix this anomaly by slightly changing the space of KTGs and adding some extra combinatorics ("dots" on the edges), and construct a homomorphic expansion for this new space by a slight adjustment of Z^{old} .
+Here we are going to use a similar but different adjustment of the space of trivalent 1- and 2-tangles.
+Namely we break the symmetry of the vertices and restrict the set of allowed unzips.

-In this model, denoted by sKTG for "signed KTGs", each vertex has a distinguished edge coming out of it (sometimes denoted by a thicker line), as well as a sign.
-Our pictorial convention will be that a vertex drawn in a " λ " shape with all strands oriented up and the top strand distinguished is always positive and a vertex drawn in a "Y" shape with strands oriented up and the bottom strand distinguished is always negative (see Figure 17).
+Definition 4.12.
+A "signed KTG", denoted sKTG, is a trivalent oriented 1- or 2-tangle embedded in \mathbb{R}^3 with a cyclic orientation of edges meeting at each vertex, and in addition each vertex is equipped with a sign and one of the three incident edges is marked as distinguished (sometimes denoted by a thicker line).
+Our pictorial convention will be that a vertex drawn in a "X" shape with all strands oriented up and the top strand distinguished is always positive and a vertex drawn in a "Y" shape with strands oriented up and the bottom strand distinguished is always negative (see Figure 17).